 In the US, millions of animals are transported every year.
-Only several dozens fall victim to accident or negligence annually.
+Only several dozens fall victim to accidents or negligence annually.
 A tiny percentage, to be sure, but still a cause for concern for pet owners.
 When making travel arrangements for your pup, you’ll be trying to take everything into account.
 If booking a transporter, how can you be sure that the dog will arrive safe and sound?
-If you can’t, how do you transport a dog safely on your own?
+How do you transport a dog safely on your own if you can’t?

 Facts and figures on pet transportation

 According to recent surveys, more than two-thirds of American households own one or more pets.
 That’s nearly 90 million families, half of which transport their pets by car at least once per month.
 And that doesn’t come cheaply — just last year, dog owners have spent nearly a hundred billion dollars on their precious furballs.